kbalog/uis-dat630-fall2016/assignment-1/README.md

     - The code should be zip-ed and contain a short README file explaining instructions on how to run it.
 Running this code should produce the exact same output that you attached to the email.
     - The report should be max 2 pages (A4) and in pdf format.
   * The deadline for submitting all files is **12 Sept, 16:00**.
+  * Late submissions are allowed until Saturday.
+With each day, the accuracy threshold is increased by 1%.
+That is:
+    - Deliver by 13 Sept, 16:00: min. accuracy = 0.81
+    - Deliver by 14 Sept, 16:00: min. accuracy = 0.82
+    - Deliver by 15 Sept, 16:00: min. accuracy = 0.83
+    - Deliver by 16 Sept, 16:00: min. accuracy = 0.84
+    - Deliver by 17 Sept, 16:00: min. accuracy = 0.85

 ## FAQ